kubernetes-sigs/kueue/keps/369-job-interface/README.md

     // return the matched workload, it could be nil. workload = EnsureOneWorkload()

+    // Handing job is finished.
     if job.Finished():
-        // Processing marking workload finished if not. return
+        // Processing marking workload finished if not.
+        SetWorkloadCondition()
+        return

+    // Handing workload is nil.
     if workload == nil:
-        // If workload is nil, the job should be unsuspend. if !job.Suspend():
+        // If workload is nil, the job should be unsuspend. if !job.IsSuspend():
-            // When stopping the job, we'll call RestoreNodeAffinity() etc.. job.Stop()
+            // When stopping the job, we'll call Suspend(), RestoreNodeAffinity() etc.,
-            // Processing job update with client.
+            // and update the job with client.
-            // ...
-            return
+            StopJob()

-        // When calling ConstructWorkload, we'll call QueueName(), PodsCount() etc.
+        // When creating workload, we'll call PodSets(), QueueName(), PodsCount() etc.
         // to fill up the workload.
-        workload = job.ConstructWorkload()
+        workload = CreateWorkload()
         // creating the constructed workload with client
         // ...

+    // Handing job is suspend.
-    if job.Suspend():
+    if job.IsSuspend():
         // If job is suspend but workload is admitted,
         // we should start the job.
         if workload.Spec.Admission != nil:
-            // When starting the job, we'll call InjectNodeAffinity() etc.. job.Start()
+            // When starting the job, we'll call Unsuspend(), InjectNodeAffinity() etc..
+            StartJob()
             return

         // If job is suspend but we changed its queueName,
         // we should update the workload's queueName.
         // ...

-    if !job.Suspend():
+    // Handing job is unsuspend.

     // If job is unsuspend but workload is unadmitted,
     // we should suspend the job.
     if workload.Spec.Admission == nil:
-            job.Stop()
+        StopJob()
         return

     // Processing other logics like all-or-nothing scheduling
     // ...